CN-M/cn-next-blog/posts/remember-that-you-will-die.md

 And finally, a quote often wrongly attributed to Marcus Aurelius:
 <br>

-**“When you arise in the morning, think of what a precious privilege it is to be alive-to breathe, to think, to enjoy, to love.”**
+_“When you arise in the morning, think of what a precious privilege it is to be alive-to breathe, to think, to enjoy, to love.”_

 <br>

-My dear readers, Memento Vivere
+My dear readers, Memento Vivere.

 <br>